alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ## From an immediate result to a suspended computation

 The effectful price lookup is still a function we want to compose with other steps.
 The problem is that a function returning `decimal` can produce that value only after sending the request, so by the time a larger program receives the result the effect has already happened. `IO<T>` is a value representing a computation that may perform effects and eventually return a `T` when run.
-That makes `IO<T>` a pure, first-class value that can be assigned, stored, passed around, and composed before anything happens.
+That makes `IO<T>` a pure, first-class value the program can assign, store, pass around, combine, and keep building on before any request happens.
 Returning `IO<decimal>` keeps the work suspended long enough to compose first and run later.

 So the signature changes: